hairyhenderson/gomplate/docs/content/functions/data.md

 | `Value` | textual value, comma-separated single string if StringList |
 | `Version` | incrementing integer version |

+If the Parameter key specified is not found (or not allowed to be read due to missing `ssm.GetParameter` permission) an error will be generated.
+There is no default.

 #### Examples

 Given your [AWS account's Parameter Store](https://eu-west-1.console.aws.amazon.com/ec2/v2/home#Parameters:sort=Name) has the following data: